 National Statistics status for public sector finances

 On 20 June 2017, the UK Statistics Authority published a letter confirming the designation of the monthly public sector finances bulletin as a National Statistic.
 This letter completes the 2015 assessment of public sector finances.

-Local government data for the financial year ending (FYE) March 2020 are mainly based on budget data for England, Wales and Scotland and estimates for Northern Ireland.
-Some provisional outturn data for the FYE March 2020 have been included where available (England capital expenditure).
+Local government data for the financial year ending March 2020 are mainly based on budget data for England, Wales and Scotland as well as estimates for Northern Ireland.

 In recent years, planned expenditure initially reported in local authority budgets has been systematically higher than the final outturn expenditure reported in the audited accounts.
 We therefore include adjustments to reduce the amounts reported at the budget stage.

-For the FYE March 2020, we include a £2.0 billion downward adjustment to England’s current expenditure on goods and services, along with a £0.2 billion adjustment to Wales’ capital expenditure.
-We apply a further £2.3 billion downward adjustment to current expenditure on benefits in the FYE March 2020, to reflect the most recently available data for housing benefits.
+For the financial year ending March 2020, we include a £2.0 billion downward adjustment to England's current expenditure on goods and services, along with £0.7 billion, £0.6 billion and £0.2 billion adjustments to Scotland's, England's and Wales' capital expenditure respectively.
+We apply a further £3.0 billion downward adjustment to current expenditure on benefits in the financial year ending March 2020, to reflect the most recently available data for housing benefits.
 Further information on these and additional adjustments can be found in the Public sector finances QMI.